AjahoudOmayma/Diabetes-Prediction-in-Machine-Learning-using-Python/README.md

 To run this notebook and reproduce the results, you need a Python environment with the following libraries installed: pip install pandas numpy matplotlib seaborn scikit-learn

-Project Structure

-The repository structure should look like this:

-Diabetes-Prediction/

-├── diabetes_prediction.ipynb    # Main analysis and modeling notebook
-|
-├── diabetes.csv                 # Dataset file
-|
-└── README.md                    # Project description (this file)

 📊 Data Overview